HayHiTee/certus-challenge/README.md

     ```

 ### Usage
-1. Log in to [admin](http://127.0.0.1:8000/admin/) with the username and password created in earlier.
+1. Log in to [admin](http://127.0.0.1:8000/admin/) with the username and password created in superuser earlier.

 2. For the API [documentation](http://127.0.0.1:8000/findings/api/v1/redoc/) , You need authorization and authentication as a super admin
     after logging into  [admin](http://127.0.0.1:8000/admin/).
 The API makes use of token